 The project is a partnership between the Center for Rural Affairs and the Nebraska Indian Community College.

-The Uzhi Uthiwi (Garden Market) Macy Outdoor Market is in its fourth year, held every other Thursday from 4 to 7 p.m. at Macy.
+The Uzhi Uthiwi (Garden Market) Macy Outdoor Market is in its fifth year, held every other Thursday from 4 to 7 p.m. at Macy.
 In alternating weeks, a second market is held in Walthill on Thursdays from 4 to 7 p.m.
 The markets continue until early October.

 Along with fresh, locally grown produce, shoppers will find fresh baked goods, other prepared foods, canned and dried food, jams and jellies, eggs, poultry, flowers, and arts and crafts.
 The Garden Market is an opportunity for gardeners to sell extra produce.
 Beaders, arts and crafters, bakers, and other community members can sell homemade and handmade items.
 The market is an avenue for the many arts and crafts people who don’t get the exposure they deserve and helps to promote economic development.